 This powerful protein is considered to be the most plentiful protein of the body, making up about one-third of the overall proteins in our systems.
 Collagen acts as a type of glue that holds the skin cells adhering to one another, providing elasticity and strength.

 Another important function of collagen is its blood-clotting effect as the body is healing from injury.
 This adhesive-type compound keeps the body functioning optimally and holds it in place.
-It is important for both ideal physical appearance and functionality.
+As we age however, the body decreases collagen production, thus it is important to take measures to boost production for both physical appearance and functionality.

 15 Natural Remedies to Boost Collagen in the Skin